Go to Kentucky.gov home page

-Welcome to Nicholas County!
+Welcome to Nicholas County Online

 It was formed in 1799 and named for Colonel George Nicholas, a Revolutionary War veteran from Fayette County.